 - Encourage the formation and maintenance of two-parent families

 New York State’s welfare program has had a history of providing assistance not only to families with children, but to needy singles and childless couples as well, and it continues this tradition after welfare reform.
 After PRWORA passed, NYS passed the Welfare Reform Act in December 1997 to conform to the new federal law.
-Through this Act NYS provides assistance to families with dependent children through the Family Assistance (FA) program, as well as assistance to households without dependent children under the Safety Net Assistance program (SNA), funded with NYS monies.
+Through this Act NYS provides assistance to families with minor dependent children through the Family Assistance (FA) program, as well as assistance to households without minor dependent children under the Safety Net Assistance program (SNA), funded with NYS monies.
 In addition, through the Safety Net Assistance program, NYS continues to provide aid to those families who have reached their five year federal time limit under TANF, but continue to need assistance.
 For more information about time limits, see below, Time Limits.
 In 2007, NYS changed the name of the Public Assistance program to Cash Assistance (CA).

 WHO ADMINISTERS THE PROGRAM

 At the federal level the U.S. Department of Health and Human Services (HHS) administers the TANF block grant.
 The New York State Department of Family Assistance has administrative oversight for the Cash Assistance program, specifically the Office of Temporary and Disability Assistance (OTDA).
 In NYC the Human Resources Administration (HRA)/Family Independence Administration (FIA) is the agency responsible for the Cash Assistance program.
 The local offices in NYC that administer Cash Assistance are called Job Centers.
 See below Government Contacts for phone numbers and contacts of local centers throughout the five boroughs of New York City.

 Temporary Assistance to Needy Families (Family Assistance)